wesleystedman/ironmon-moveset-coverage-calc/README.md

   - Notably, because this version is pure ESM, it's not really compatible with Create-React-App.
 In hindsight, I should have used an older version.
 - [gh-pages](https://www.npmjs.com/package/gh-pages)
 - and the usual suspects, HTML, CSS, and JavaScript

-## Known Issues

-- Dark, Steel, and Fairy type checkboxes are not disabled when that type does not exist in the chosen version.
-If these types are selected with those version(s), the calculate button will not update the results.